The Benefits of Getting The Right Amount Of Sleep

 The long-standing question of whether caffeine messes with our sleep has an obvious answer.
 Yes.

-Caffeine takes a long time to disappear from the brain, and sometimes its effects can take a long time to kick in which is why we don’t always link poor sleep and the coffee we had with dinner.
-It not only stops us falling asleep quickly, but it also makes our sleep quality poor throughout the night.
-To add insult to injury, decaffeinated coffee doesn’t always mean caffeine-free.
-Decaf coffee has 30–40% the amount of caffeine as caffeinated coffees, meaning it can still have a significant impact on our sleep quality, furthermore, the older we are, the longer it takes to remove caffeine, so the more it affects us.
+Caffeine takes a long time to disappear from the brain, and sometimes its effects can take a long time to kick in, which is why we don't always link poor sleep and the coffee we had with dinner.
+It not only stops us from falling asleep quickly, but it also makes our sleep quality miserable throughout the night.
+To add insult to injury, decaffeinated coffee doesn't always mean caffeine-free.
+Decaf coffee has 30–40% the amount of caffeine as caffeinated coffees, meaning it can still have a significant impact on our sleep quality; furthermore, the older we are, the longer it takes to remove caffeine, so the more it affects us.

 Why is it that a pianist couldn't play a piece of music correctly until he'd been to sleep?

 In a study, right-handed individuals were asked to type out learned number combinations with their left hands.
-The participants improved as they practised, but then they were split into two groups and taught new combinations to type; one group was tested 12 hours later in the same day, the other group were taught the combinations and then allowed to sleep that evening and checked the next day.
+The participants improved as they practiced, but then they were split into two groups and taught new combinations to type; one group was tested 12 hours later on the same day; the other group has learned the combinations and then allowed to sleep that evening and checked the next day.

 From a brain scan, he saw that the motor memories were being shifted over to brain circuitry that operated below the level of consciousness, which lead to the new skill actions becoming instinctual habits, making them second nature.
 The type of sleep responsible for this is stage 2 n-REM sleep, so again those sleep spindles play a massive role here, and we know now that more sleep spindles will occur in parts of the brain that have been worked the hardest during the day.

-This type of sleep usually occurs during the later stages of our sleep, the period of sleep most people cut short.
-If you don’t snooze, you lose.
-Usain Bolt has been known to take naps before races, which the studies show may help improve the muscle memory and motor function.
-When you consider that decent sleep also offers improved cardiovascular and muscle function, respiratory capabilities, ability to deal with lactic acid and our abilities to keep ourselves cool, it becomes clear that sleep is vital for peak mental and physical performance.
+This type of sleep usually occurs during the later stages of our sleep, the period of rest most people cut short.
+If you don't snooze, you lose.
+Usain Bolt has been known to take naps before races, which the studies show may help improve muscle memory and motor function.
+When you consider that decent sleep also offers improved cardiovascular and muscle service, respiratory capabilities, ability to deal with lactic acid, and our abilities to keep ourselves fresh, it becomes clear that sleep is vital for peak mental and physical performance.